2019 Dwars door Vlaanderen for Women

 Ellen Van Dijk finishes first in Waregem.

-The eighth running of Dwars door Vlaanderen's women's race was held on Wednesday 3 April 2019.
+The 2019 Dwars door Vlaanderen for Women was a road cycling one-day race that took place on 3 April in Belgium.
+It was the eighth edition of the women's Dwars door Vlaanderen.
 The race started in Tielt and finished in Waregem, covering a distance of 118 km.

 The race was won by Dutch rider Ellen van Dijk of for the second year running.

 Teams

 25 teams competed in the race.